surebot/Eventline/readme.md

 the code is stable and robust whilst still supporting ECMAScript 5.

 **Async Support**
-Eventline is built on top of ES6 Generators making asynchronous behaviour a first class citizen without having to drop down into promise or callback hell.
+Eventline is built on top of ES5 Promises making asynchronous behaviour a first class citizen without having to drop down into promise or callback hell.